kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 Based on the findings from the 1998 NHTSA Light Vehicle Inertial Parameters Database, vehicles tend to have similar dynamic indices and static stability factors.
-The average values can be used to estimate the vehicle's centre of gravity height and inertial properties with data that is easily obtainable.
+The average values can be used to estimate the vehicle's centre of gravity height and inertial properties using data that is easily obtainable.
 For cars, the average values are:

 * **Static stability factor**: 1.341